shred/patchwork/README.md

 # PatchWork

-PatchWork is an Amiga debugging tool like MuForce or Mungwall.
-It patches library calls and validates the parameters against the AutoDocs.
+PatchWork is a debugging tool similar to MuForce and Mungwall.
+It asserts that calls to AmigaOS libraries are AutoDocs conformous.
 Illegal parameters (e.g. NULL where a pointer is expected) are reported.
-PatchWork helps you to make your code more robust.
+PatchWork helps you to make your code more robust and future proof. 😉

+The source code was closed, like almost all of my Amiga projects.
+I have reviewed and reformatted the files, translated the comments from German to English, and made the project compilable on Linux (and probably other targets) using vbcc.
+The source is now open to everyone for contributing, studying, archiving, or just enjoying the good old Amiga times.

 ## Features

-* Validates `commodities`, `dos`, `exec`, `gadtools`, `graphics`, `intuition` and `utility` library calls.
+* Validates `commodities`, `dos`, `exec`, `gadtools`, `graphics`, `intuition` and `utility` library calls, up to AmigaOS 3.2.
 * Reports to the debugging console (e.g. Sushi).
 * Shows a code extract of the violating code if [DisLib](http://aminet.net/package/util/libs/DisLib) by Thomas Richter is installed.
-* 100% hand-made assembler code, so PatchWork only has a neglectable performance impact on your system and can just be kept running.
+* 100% hand-made assembler code, so PatchWork only has a neglectable performance impact on your system, and can just be kept running.
 * Works on any 68000 based CPU, no MMU required.
 * GPL licensed, open source.
 * Source Code is available at [GitHub](https://github.com/shred/patchwork).